 How do your muscles grow precisely?

-There’s some fundamental science to how your muscles work, repair, and grow.
+There’s some fundamental science to how muscles work, repair, and grow.
 When your muscles undergo any exercise or movement out of your ordinary routine, they experience a type of ‘trauma.’
 This injury to your muscle fibers forces your muscle cells to repair your muscle fibers at a cellular level.

 Knowing the biological limits allows you to set realistic goals and track your progress with patience and precision.
 You can set realistic expectations that you are more likely to achieve.
 When you know the process, you can stay focused and motivated.